 Although some cats are more fearful than others mostly because of poor human socialisation during the sensitive kitten period (2-8 weeks) this sort of fear-anxiety antagonism relates to a cat confronted with brand-new stimuli like novel people, additional pet, unfamiliar or unpleasant situation and negative experiences.

-Fear based aggression may increase if the owner associates with another stimuli the cat is anxious about; as an example, when an owner handles another cat, then approaches his cat.
+As an example, this may occur when an owner handles another cat, then approaches his cat.
 The scent of the unknown cat may spark aggression toward the owner.

-Supply lots of hiding spots for the cat to get away combined with structured interactions.
+Supply lots of hiding spots for the cat to get away, and combine those hiding opportunities with structured interactions.
 Forced contact with new people or pets should be avoided whilst a mix of desensitization techniques and behaviour modification will ultimately diminish fearfulness.

 2. Play/Predatory Aggression

-Misdirected play/predatory attention seeking behaviour manifests as pouncing followed with a fast attack of hands and feet.
+Misdirected play/predatory attention-seeking behaviour manifests as pouncing followed by a fast attack of hands and feet.
 Most prevalent cause develops through inappropriate interaction by owners who play with kittens using their hands.
 The kittens get over-stimulated and play roughly nevertheless pet parents take no steps to curb the behaviour.

 Although kittens often play boisterously with other kittens or cats, the queen will teach her descendants to soften their play.
 Adult cats that haven’t been taught as kittens to restrain their responses may play too aggressively with people.